Chronic ear problems are common conditions in dogs and among the most mishandled by veterinarians.

-The most common exam finding in dogs with ear disease is called “otitis”, inflammation of the ear canal.
+The most common exam finding in dogs with ear disease is “otitis”, inflammation of the ear canal.

 There are a few general areas to the anatomy of the ear.
 For simplicity’s sake, we can divide the anatomy into the external canal, and the middle and inner ear.
 In this article, we are going to focus on inflammation of the external ear canal – called otitis externa.